 More specifically, it’s a contract that provides the buyer (of the option) the right to sell a designated quantity of shares at an agreed price and by a specified date.

-Think of a put option like buying insurance for your iPhone.
+Think of Put Options like buying insurance for your iPhone.
 It costs you a premium to protect your phone.

 However, if the phone breaks, you’ll be covered.
 On the other hand, if you are not “hedged” then you could end up spending a lot more to get a new phone if it breaks.

 It’s all about risk vs. reward.
-That said, when you buy a put option, it’s considered a bearish strategy.
+That said, when you buy a put option, or put options, it’s considered a bearish strategy.

 That is, you’ll profit if the underlying stock drops in price.
 However, if you buy a put option and you are holding the underlying stock, it’s considered a hedge.